Second IP Researchers Europe conference (IPRE)

 IPRE seeks to feature primarily European-focused or Europe-based IP research.
 However, all researchers writing on topics dealing with IP law-related issues in European law, international law, and comparative law are welcome to apply to present.

 As for its first edition in 2018, the Second IPRE will be linked to both the 2019 WIPO – WTO Colloquium for IP Teachers and the 2019 WIPO-UNIGE Intellectual Property Summer School.
-The objective of the interactions between the three programs is to foster the fruitful and mutually stimulating discussion and feedback between the participants to these different programs and to capitalize on their joint presence in Geneva in order to help create a Geneva-connected global IP community.
+The objective of the interactions between the three programs is to foster the discussion and feedback between the respective participants and to highlight their joint presence in Geneva, the worldwide forum for a connected global IP community.

 The First Day of the Second IPRE will be Friday, 28 June.
 The Conference will start at 9:00 a.m. and end at 6.30 p.m.
 The First Day, the Conference will take place at the World Intellectual Property Organization.

 The Second Day of Conference will be Saturday, 29 June 2019.
 The Conference will again start at 9:00 a.m. and end at 1.00 p.m.
 The Second Day, the Conference will take place at the World Trade Organization.

 Each presenter will have approx. 25-30 minutes for the presentation and comments/questions from the audience.
 We expect participants to reserve sufficient time for comments/questions.

 All presenters are strongly encouraged to attend the whole Conference (i.e. Friday and Saturday).

 There is no registration fee to participate in the Second IPRE.